-Prince Harry & Meghan Markle Have ‘No Way Back’ Into Royal Duties As Couple Announces Tell-All Oprah Special
+Prince Harry & Meghan Markle Have 'No Way Back' Into Royal Duties As Couple Announces Tell-All Oprah Special

 The royal family exit for Meghan Markle and Prince Harry appears to be a permanent arrangement, an insider claims.

-The Daily Mail cited a source who said there was “no way back to official duties” for the pair that had pulled back from the family and moved to the United States.
-The report came after the couple had announced that they would be participating in a tell-all television special with Oprah Winfrey.
+The Daily Mail cited a source who said there was "no way back to official duties" for the pair that had pulled back from the family and moved to the United States.
+The report came after the couple announced that they would be participating in a tell-all television special with Oprah Winfrey.

-The British newspaper also noted that Markle and Prince Harry would be losing all of their remaining patronages, stripping Prince Harry of his three remaining honorary military titles and jeopardizing his patronages with the Rugby Football Union, Rugby Football League, and London Marathon.
+The British newspaper also noted that Markle and Prince Harry would be losing all of their remaining patronages, stripping the prince of his three remaining honorary military titles and jeopardizing his patronages with the Rugby Football Union, Rugby Football League, and London Marathon.

 Markle would lose some of her important connections as well, the outlet added.